TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/docs/week2/Mechanic_pole/Part_1.md

 - **Best Practices:**
-  - Always double-check dimensions and tangency relations before extruding.
+  - Always double-check dimensions and tangency relations before extruding. ß
   - Ensure that you don't overlook any single quotation

   - Always verify that you are using mmgs.

   - Maintain proper syntax for global variables.

-- **Troubleshooting:**
-  - If the mass calculation seems incorrect, verify the material assignment and dimensions.
-  - Ensure all sketches are fully defined before proceeding to extrusion.

 ---